octaborg/mina-data-layer/README.md

 # mina-data-layer

+Project: Creates a Data Acess Layer for expanding the off chain storage for Mina using IPFS with FileCoin.

 Steps to run:

 1. Create an account at https://web3.storage/ and copy your API token.
 If you don't have one, create one and copy it.